 Crime and safety are also significant concerns in Belarus.
 The country has a high crime rate, with many types of crime, including theft, robbery, and assault.
 However, most crimes are committed by locals, and tourists are generally not targeted.

 The most common crimes against tourists are pickpocketing and petty theft.
 These crimes often occur in crowded areas, such as markets and public transportation.
 To minimize the risk of being a victim of crime, tourists should take normal precautions, such as keeping valuables secure and being aware of their surroundings.
-(See Also: Is It Safe To Visit Portugal?
-Discover The Truth)
+(See Also: Is Mexico City Safe To Visit?
+A Traveler’s Guide)

 Types of Crime in Belarus